SoMeRTze/personal-blog/content/blog/new-beginnings/index.md

 ---
 title: ReactJS
 date: "2020-11-28T22:40:32.169Z"
-description: "A JavaScript library for building user interfaces."
+description: " ReactJs is an open-source, JavaScript library for building user interfaces or UI components.
+ReactJS can be used as a base in the development of single-page applications or mobile apps.."
 ---

 ```

 React (also known as React.js or ReactJS) is an open-source,

 front end, JavaScript library[3] for building user interfaces

 or UI components.

 It is maintained by Facebook and a community of individual

 developers and companies.

 React can be used as a base in the development of single-page

 or mobile applications.

 React usually requires the use of additional libraries for state

 management and routing.
 Redux and React Router are respective

 examples of such libraries.